 Syracuse University College of Law and the National Disabled Law Students Association (NDLSA) will co-host the inaugural National Disability Law Appellate Competition (NDLAC), to be held virtually March 25-27, 2022.

-This new advocacy competition will feature a minimum of 12 teams from law schools across the United States.
+This new advocacy competition will feature teams from law schools across the United States.
 The competition problem will cover a significant and timely legal issue in disability law and will consist of an appellate brief writing component and an oral argument component.
 The Syracuse Law’s Travis H.D.
 Lewin Advocacy Honor Society and the Disability Law Society are co-sponsors of the competition.

 Each team may be comprised of two or three students.
 Teams will be assigned to represent either the petitioner or respondent and will write an appellate brief on behalf of that assigned party.
 During the preliminary rounds, each team will argue on behalf of each party.
 The highest-scoring teams will then move on to the quarterfinal round, the semifinal round, and ultimately the final round where a winning team will be decided.